Birdies Comedy (3 shows): The Savoy Tap, The Strand, London, 2019

 Also, in January and February 2020, Leyton compared her open mic night Flamingo Sparks supporting new comedians.
 She was lively, energetic, and enthusiastic as she introduced the acts with uplifting vigour and was an absolute natural on stage.

-I watched Leyton’s 100th gig at The Alternative Comedy Memorial Society and I was extremely impressed with her comic style, her stories about pettiness were inspired.
+In March 2020, I watched Leyton’s 100th gig at The Alternative Comedy Memorial Society and I was extremely impressed with her comic style, her stories about pettiness were inspired.

-In March 2020, the world was hit by an epidemic that affected everyone and we were all forced to self-isolate in our homes.
+For most of 2020, the world was hit by an epidemic that affected everyone and we were all forced to self-isolate in our homes.
 Comedians turned to online shows and Leyton had the brain wave for her #StayHome series.
 This was a collection of live online individual and weekly interviews most taking place every Sunday early evening during lockdown.
 It was a perfect time for a chat and Leyton was great company commanding proceedings from her home.
 She interviewed a variety of mainly comedians and other cultural figures. the line-up was an impressive rollcall: Jen Brister, Lesley Ewing Burgess, Rich Wilson, Jen Smith, Ilya Arden, Seann Walsh, Gary Michaels, Connie Orff, Fiona Allen, Sarah Keyworth, Bec Hill, and Jack Munroe.
 It was great to listen to all their fascinating stories.
 Leyton also conducted my first ever online interview talking about comedy as the first draft of my book had been completed.
 She was easy-going, enthusiastic, interested and let me recall some infamous stories that feature in my book.
 I enjoyed it so much that I agreed to be interviewed again the following week.
 I was so grateful and delighted that she gave me the opportunity for the interviews (which are featured in the Interview section of this blog).
 I really hope Leyton does more interviews as they were informative, entertaining, and very funny.

 In May 2020, Leyton appeared in a quiz for Mark Watson’s 24-hour charity online fundraiser The Watsonathon and in June 2020, Leyton launched her new show Comedy Roulette online.
 She had a great idea – spinning a bingo machine full of balls and then releasing one at random which had a topic for discussion.
 Guests for shows so far have been Jen Brister, Thom Tuck, Kate McCabe, Katy Brand, Mark Olver, Jen Smith, Sam Rhodes, Jess Aszkenasy, Esyllt Sears, Sarah Keyworth, Catherine Bohart, Hannah Dunleavy, Fiona Allen, Bec Hill, Colleen Cheetham Gerrard, Sara Barron, Sooz Kempner, Ilayda Arden, Maureen Younger, Taylor Glenn, Louise Leigh, Sikisa ‘Twix’ Bostwick-Barnes, John Luke-Roberts, Arch-Brooks Watson and a show featuring Tiernan Douieb, James Gill and me!
 Billed as my ‘comedy debut’, I am no comedian, but I was delighted to be asked to appear and enjoyed myself immensely.
 Topics included things you wish you had never said.
 A lie that’s caught you out, a burning grudge, film clichés, petty grievances, drunken behaviour, worst holidays, bad job interviews, grammar, online dating and famous people you have met.